yuhkih/tcp-echo/README.md

 # tcp-echo

-Return the same string you enterl.
+Return the same string you enter.

 ```
 $ oc get svc